EdTosoy/LuminaOS/CONCEPT_CHEAT_SHEET.md

 ### 7. How fast is the setup?

-The **Life-Cycle Installer** detects your Framework hardware and sets everything up in 5 minutes.
-You log in to Google, and your workstation is ready to go.
+The **Native Bootstrap** model gets you running in minutes.
+You install a vanilla Arch base, run one command (`lumina init`), and the system auto-tunes itself to your Framework hardware and Google Pixel profile instantly.

 ---